google/WebFundamentals/src/content/en/updates/2018/05/nic67.md

-##  `BigInt`'s {: #bigint }
+##  `BigInt`s {: #bigint }

-`BigInt`'s are a new numeric primitive in JavaScript that can represent integers with arbitrary precision.
-Large integer IDs and high-accuracy timestamps can’t be safely represented as `Numbers` in JavaScript, which often leads to real-world bugs because we end up representing them as strings instead.
+`BigInt`s are a new numeric primitive in JavaScript that can represent integers with arbitrary precision.
+Large integer IDs and high-accuracy timestamps can’t be safely represented as `Numbers` in JavaScript, which often leads to real-world bugs (because of which we often end up representing such numbers as strings instead).

 ```javascript
 let max = Number.MAX_SAFE_INTEGER;